 At all levels, and by any measure, the response to such a massive and ongoing loss of life has been inadequate, as it has focused on prescribing and its downstream effects.
-Nearly all 50 states have prescription drug monitoring programs (ie, databases that track controlled substance prescriptions) that provide health or law enforcement authorities with access to clinical data on prescribing patterns.
-The Centers for Disease Control and Prevention has focused specifically on monitoring trends, enhancing data collection, partnering with health systems to treat addiction and with community organizations and first responders to prevent overdoses, and increasing public awareness about opioid use risk.
-In British Columbia, Canada, a public health emergency was declared in April 2016 that resulted in expanding treatment options, scaling up naloxone programs, and opening up new safe injection sites across the province.
+Nearly all 50 states have prescription drug monitoring programs (ie, databases that track controlled substance prescriptions) that provide health or law enforcement authorities with access to clinical data on prescribing patterns.8 The Centers for Disease Control and Prevention has focused specifically on monitoring trends, enhancing data collection, partnering with health systems to treat addiction and with community organizations and first responders to prevent overdoses, and increasing public awareness about opioid use risk.9 In British Columbia, Canada, a public health emergency was declared in April 2016 that resulted in expanding treatment options, scaling up naloxone programs, and opening up new safe injection sites across the province.
 Although these initiatives have saved lives, there has been little movement on drug policy reform or on dealing with the contaminated illicit drug supply.
+11

 The failure to act more decisively can only be explained by the entrenched discrimination and stigma against people who use drugs.
-In fact, laws, such as the harsh criminal penalties associated with drug possession and sales, along with cultural norms and institutional polices, "encode" stigma, thereby reducing public support for policies to rectify the opioid overdose crisis.
-Criminalization puts the responsibility and blame for opioid use firmly on the individuals at risk.
+In fact, laws, such as the harsh criminal penalties associated with drug possession and sales, 12,13 along with cultural norms and institutional polices, "encode" stigma, thereby reducing public support for policies to rectify the opioid overdose crisis.
+14 Criminalization puts the responsibility and blame for opioid use firmly on the individuals at risk.
 Basically, the underlying assumption is that if people are willing to use drugs that are prohibited and toxic, then it is their own fault.
 Making something illegal means that policymakers can deny people the most basic harm-reduction interventions or treatment options without fear of backlash.

 In general, harm-reduction strategies remain controversial throughout North America despite overwhelming evidence that these interventions are pragmatic, effective, and necessary.
-Needle and syringe exchanges to reduce the transmission of HIV and other blood borne infections, methadone and other opioid substitution therapies to reduce illicit drug use, and supervised injection sites to connect people with services and eliminate overdoses are all evidence-based interventions.
-Yet, in response to the opioid overdose crisis, many jurisdictions have blocked community-led harm-reduction interventions and pursued even stricter enforcement measures.
-The ongoing battle to open a supervised injection site in Philadelphia is a case in point.
+Needle and syringe exchanges to reduce the transmission of HIV and other blood borne infections, methadone and other opioid substitution therapies to reduce illicit drug use, and supervised injection sites to connect people with services and eliminate overdoses^{15,16} are all evidence-based interventions.
+Yet, in response to the opioid overdose crisis, many jurisdictions have blocked community-led harm-reduction interventions and pursued even stricter enforcement measures.17 The ongoing battle to open a supervised injection site in Philadelphia is a case in point.18

 In any other epidemic, such as an infectious outbreak, we would not even consider criminal enforcement as a response.
 Saving lives would be the priority.
 Our first response should be to provide a nontoxic, regulated alternative.
-In the case of the illegal opioid market, it is clear that removing the toxic product is just not possible, which should leave no alternative but to provide safer options in the form of a regulated opioid program.
-In Vancouver, 2 studies demonstrated that providing a safer injectable opioid in the form of heroin or hydromorphone was feasible and effective.
+19 In the case of the illegal opioid market, it is clear that removing the toxic product is just not possible, which should leave no alternative but to provide safer options in the form of a regulated opioid program.
+In Vancouver, 2 studies demonstrated that providing a safer injectable opioid in the form of heroin20 or hydromorphone21 was feasible and effective.
 Scaling up the Vancouver program has proved to be difficult, however, despite evidence of its efficacy.
-Programs with lower barriers to participation that use low-cost hydromorphone pills are currently being piloted in Canada.
+22 Programs with lower barriers to participation that use low-cost hydromorphone pills are currently being piloted in Canada.
+22 violence as "violence [that] is built into the structure and [that] shows up as unequal power and consequently as unequal life chances" and as "predicated on social injustice."
+Paul Farmer used structural violence to help explain the HIV epidemic in Haiti.